 The Washington Free Beacon is a privately owned, for-profit online newspaper that began publication on February 7, 2012.
 Dedicated to uncovering the stories that the powers that be hope will never see the light of day, the Free Beacon produces in-depth investigative reporting on a wide range of issues, including public policy, government affairs, international security, and media.
 Whether it’s exposing cronyism, finding out just who is shaping our domestic and foreign policy and why, or highlighting the threats to American security and peace in a dangerous world, the Free Beacon is committed to serving the public interest by reporting news and information that is not being fully covered by other news organizations.

-The Beacon’s chairman is Michael Goldfarb.
-Its editor in chief is Matthew Continetti.
-Sonny Bunch is the executive editor.
-Bill Gertz is senior editor.
+The Beacon's chairman is Michael Goldfarb.
+Its editor in chief is Eliana Johnson.
+Victorino Matus is the deputy editor.
+Brent Scher is executive editor.

-If you would like to contact our editors and writers please write us at email@example.com.
+If you would like to contact our editors and writers, please write us at firstname.lastname@example.org.
+To request a media appearance by one of our writers please email us with MEDIA REQUEST in the subject line, or call 202-465-8605.

 Reprints and licensing

 Materials originally published in the Washington Free Beacon are available for reprint in both print and online publications.
-If you are interested in licensing our reporting or syndicating our authors’ work, please contact executive editor Sonny Bunch at (202)465-8605.
+If you are interested in licensing our reporting or syndicating our authors’ work, please contact deputy editor Victorino Matus at email@example.com.
 Each request will be considered on an individual basis.
 We reserve the right to refuse any request and ask that you respect our intellectual property rights.